 #19: How to ask How was the movie in Chinese

 Today we are catching up with a friend about what we did over the weekend and we are asking, “How was the movie?”
 Here is the question and answer:

 Wǒ juéde hěn yǒu yìsi.

 I thought it was very interesting.

-We’ve come a long way in only 19 question.
+We’ve come a long way in only 19 questions.
 When we started out we could only ask and tell our names, and now we are about to give our opinions on films.
 It feels very civilized, doesn’t it?
 And you’ll be glad to know that 怎么样(zěnmeyàng) is back again so there is very little new stuff to learn in this lesson.
 So let’s take a look.